FAQ: What Biden did — and didn’t do — after U.S. report on Khashoggi’s killing by Saudi agents

 Biden held his first call as president with Saudi Arabia on Thursday — only with 85-year-old King Salman.
 Neither side has said whether they discussed Khashoggi.

 Going forward, the Biden administration said it will deal with the crown prince only in his capacity as Saudi defense minister.
-In contrast, Jared Kushner, President Donald Trump’s adviser and son-in-law, reportedly would communicate directly with Mohammad.
+In contrast, Jared Kushner, President Donald Trump’s adviser and son-in-law, reportedly would communicate directly with Mohammed.

 The Biden administration said it also has no plans to invite the crown prince to the United States.
 He last visited in March of 2018 and met with Trump in the Oval Office.

 Biden has more forcefully spoken out against human rights abuses and political repression in Saudi Arabia and the Saudi-led war in Yemen, which is currently facing the world’s worst humanitarian crisis.
-Biden has halted the sale of offensive weapons for use in the Yemen war and put all other weapon sales to Saudi Arabia on pause as it conducts a review of their impact.
+Biden has halted the sale of offensive weapons for use in the Yemen war and put all other weapons sales to Saudi Arabia on pause as it conducts a review of their impact.